alisafinal/telegram_desktop_hacker/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------
-  It searches in drive C to find a "tdata" folder. after finding it, makes a zip file of some of its contents that we need to access the telegram account, and it will doing this for each single "tdata" folder. after finishing this process, it will zip all of the zip files into one. then sendes an email from a trial email to the reciever email (you) with the zip file attached.
+  It searches in drive C to find a "tdata" folder. after finding it, makes a zip file of some of its contents that we need to access the telegram account, and it will doing this for each single "tdata" folder. after finishing this process, it will zip all of the zip files into one. then sends an email from a trial email to the reciever email (you) with the zip file attached.

 How should you use it?
 --------------------------------------------------------------------------------------------------------------------------------------------